saramoohead/cv/README.md

 Prior to switching to a career in software development, I spent 13 years in children's book publishing, the last five leading on digital.

+## Current Employment
+- [Exceedra](http://www.exceedra.com/) SQL database development, inbound and outbound data, XML, SSRS, Agile, Jira

 ## Internships
 - [Bibliocloud](http://bibliocloud.com/) Rails, gaining experience learning my way around a large exisiting code base
 - 3D skiing map [Fatmap](http://fatmap.com/), building out ActiveAdmin for a greenfield app using RSpec, Cucumber, Cancancan, etc

+## Current projects
+#### Meteor.js Bingo Playground
+First iteration of bingo app was a display site calling images alongside numbers for a All Ages Family Bingo fundraiser.
+(We raised £1000!)
+This new iteration allows the children to draw images themselves, upload them, create boards of their images and see their images called alongside the numbers during the event.
+(Deadline: mid-April).

 ## Highlight projects
 #### Meteor.js Prototype
-Meteor.js resopnsive app for a charity: real time chat based around a video, with admin panel for content and comment moderation.
+Meteor.js responsive app for a charity: real time chat based around a video, with admin panel for content and comment moderation.
 Live demo is hosted on meteor.com so firing up is sometimes slow: http://oc_connect.meteor.com/.

 #### Makers Academy Visitors app
 Swift team project that integrates a proximity beacon, Slack message webhooks and Google forms powered by a Rails API.